The Fourier modal method for gratings with bi-anisotropic materials: Conventional Fourier modal method

+provided that $\hat{\mathcal{M}}_n$ is the eigenvalue matrix of the $n$-th layer.
+Finally, $d_n$ is the thickness of the $n$-th layer.}

-The presented numerical scheme of finding the solution of Maxwell's equations in a layer and in the entire multilayered structure is subject to convergency check with respect to the number of Fourier harmonics.
-It is known that in periodic structures with high contrast of dielectric permittivity in the layer, the matrix elements in \eqref{eq8} may not converge quickly.
-Lifeng Li demonstrated~\cite{Li1996, Li1998, Li2003} that to obtain better convergence, special rules should be used when calculating the operator $\mathbb{M}$.
+The presented numerical scheme of finding the solution of Maxwell's equations in a layer and in the entire multilayered structure is subject to convergence \edit{test} with respect to \edit{$N_g$ as} the number of Fourier harmonics.
+It is known that in periodic structures with high contrast of dielectric permittivity \edit{in one or several layers}, the matrix elements in \eqref{eq8} may not converge \edit{properly}.
+Lifeng Li demonstrated that \edit{reasonable convergence can only be obtained when accounting for} special rules when calculating the operator $\hat{\mathcal{M}}$~\cite{Li1996, Li1998, Li2003}.